 Abstract.
 There are two common ways for a principal to influence the decision making of an agent.
 One is to control the agent’s information (persuasion problem).
 Another is to limit the agent’s decisions (delegation problem).
 We show that, under general assumptions, these two problems are equivalent; so solving one problem solves the other.
 We illustrate how the methods developed in the persuasion literature can be applied to address unsolved delegation problems by considering monopoly regulation with a participation constraint.

 Abstract.
-There are two common ways for a principal to influence the decision making of an agent.
-One is to control the agent’s information (persuasion problem).
-Another is to limit the agent’s decisions (delegation problem).
-We show that, under general assumptions, these two problems are equivalent; so solving one problem solves the other.
-We illustrate how the methods developed in the persuasion literature can be applied to address unsolved delegation problems by considering monopoly regulation with a participation constraint.
+A principal can limit agent information (the persuasion problem) or limit possible agent decisions (the delegation problem).
+We show that often these problems are equivalent; solving one, solves the other.
+Thus, tools from the persuasion literature can address unsolved delegation problems such as arise in price regulation of a natural monopoly.

 Abstract.
 A principal can limit agent information (the persuasion problem) or limit possible agent decisions (the delegation problem).
 We show that often these problems are equivalent; solving one, solves the other.
 Thus, tools from the persuasion literature can address unsolved delegation problems such as arise in price regulation of a natural monopoly.